aurollan/Workshop/tooling/readme.md

 #### Configuration

-Assuming you HAVE a `.clang-tidy` file in the root of your project AND a `compilation_commands.json` at the root of your project.
+Assuming there IS a `.clang-tidy` file in the root of the project AND a `compilation_commands.json` at the root of the project.

 #### Vim/Neovim
 Because I am totally partial, we will start with Vim in the first place.